Everest Base Camp trek 1st Nov - 17th Nov 2019

 Hike down a steep trail to the Dudh Kosi and trek down.
 You’ll have a long and leisurely trek back to Lukla.
 Celebrate your trek at a local tea house and gaze back at the jagged peaks of the mountain you’ve enjoyed.
 Bid adieu tonight to your trekking crew.

-Day 15 : Fly back to Kathmandu/Hotel (B)
+Day 15 : Fly back to Kathmandu / Bhaktapur Hotel (B)

 Fly from Lukla to Kathmandu.
-Enjoy panoramic mountain views and spend the rest of the day sightseeing, exploring, shopping or just relaxing in Kathmandu’s numerous cafés and roof-top restaurants.
+Enjoy panoramic mountain views and spend the rest of the day sightseeing, exploring, shopping or just relaxing.

-Day 16 : Day at leisure/ reserve day in case of flight cancel/Hotel (B)
+Day 16 : Reserve day in case of flight cancel/Hotel (B)

-It’s a leisure time in Kathmandu, where the rest of the day is free for shopping, sightseeing or relaxing.
+It’s a leisure time in Bhaktapur, where Richard will take you on a morning walk the rest of the day is free for shopping, sightseeing or relaxing.
 This is an extra day in case of bad weather.
-Free time to explore Kathmandu before setting for the airport.

 Farewell dinner hosted by Richard Outside the Square